r-dube/solarwinds/docs/_posts/2021-01-09-solarwinds-breach.md

 ---
 In this post, we track news reports on the actual breach of SolarWinds that allowed the attackers to implant SUNBURST into Orion.

+#### Dec 21, 2020
+SolarWinds appears to have had a lax attitude towards product security ([^bloomberg20201221]).
+Former employees seem to claim that given the lack of focus on security a breach of SolarWinds was inevitable.

 #### Jan 6, 2021
 SolarWinds used software (TeamCity) from a Czech company called JetBrains ([^jetbrains1]).
 The software is used to manage software builds (Note that SUNBURST was inserted into Orion during the build process).